chrillo/email-to-rss-worker/README.md

-I'll help you create a basic README.md that explains the application's functionality and setup.
-Based on the code, this appears to be an email-to-RSS worker service that converts newsletter emails into RSS feeds.

 # Email to RSS Worker

 A Cloudflare Worker service that converts email newsletters into RSS feeds.
 It receives emails, processes them using AI to extract articles, and provides an RSS feed of the content.